This article is part of a larger series on Business Email.

 Frequently Asked Questions (FAQs)

-Microsoft 365 and Google Workspace (formerly G Suite) are both top choices for business email.
+Microsoft 365 and Google Workspace are both top choices for business email.
 Each comes with a suite of productivity and collaboration tools.
-Google Workspace (and Gmail) is usually preferred by collaborative teams, while heavy email users or those wanting automations and integrations will get more from Microsoft business email via Outlook.
-Get the full breakdown of Google Workspace vs Microsoft 365.
+Google Workspace (and Gmail) is usually preferred by collaborative teams, while heavy email users or those wanting automations and integrations will get more from Microsoft business email via Outlook business.

-It’s very easy to set up a Microsoft business email for use in Outlook using your own domain name, especially if you buy your domain through Microsoft.
-With your Microsoft 365 business plan comes world-class email in Outlook as well as productivity and collaboration tools, including Microsoft Teams, MS Word, Excel, PowerPoint, and more.
+With your Microsoft 365 Office software plan comes world-class email in Outlook and a full suite of productivity and collaboration tools, including Microsoft Teams, MS Word, Excel, PowerPoint, and more.
 Get started with Microsoft’s 30-day free trial today.